jasonhughes248/dremio-salesforce-connector/README.md

 # Dremio Salesforce ARP Connector

 The Salesforce connector allows Dremio to connect to and query data in Salesforce.com.
+This can then allow you to build custom reports, dashboards, or even just ad-hoc SQL via your client tool of choice.
 Note that it does require a third-party JDBC driver that is not free, but does allow a free trial.

-## Building and Installation

-1. In root directory with the pom.xml file run `mvn clean install`
-2. Take the resulting .jar file in the target folder and put it in the $DREMIO_HOME/jars folder in Dremio
-3. Download the Salesforce JDBC driver from CData (https://www.cdata.com/drivers/salesforce/jdbc/) and put in in the $DREMIO_HOME/jars/3rdparty folder.
-Note you will need to sign up for a trial usage of the driver or pay for it if needing to use long term.
-4. Restart Dremio

 # ARP Overview